sameerabalay/Dockless_Mobility/final-proposal.md

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon (i.e. as if you were explaining to a salesperson, executive, or recruiter).

-City of Austin transportation department updates their dockless mobility data every hour.
+City of Austin transportation department updates their dockless mobility data every hour on City of Austin Open Data Portal.
 The data contains all the trip information for each dockless mobility device with the exception of trips which meet the following criteria:
 - trip distance greater than or equal to .1 miles and less than 500 miles
 - trip duration less than 24 hours